 9.)
 If My Staff Is Participating In Social Media At Work, On Behalf Of My Company, What Should They Be "Talking" About?

 It's important to make sure your staff is engaging in interesting and valuable discussions.
 Without sounding like a commercial for the company, they may post about product benefits in "everyday situations," special offers, interesting facts, share insights, tips and tricks, as well as share insights, respond to questions and invite suggestions.

 10.)
 Some Of My Staff Members Are "Social Media Gurus."
 How Can I Tap Into Their Expertise?

 Simply talk to them.
 The generation utilizing social media has an open perspective on global communications.
 Brainstorm to explore ways to grow your company using social media management.
 Get customer feedback and build and maintain a community of fans.

 By creating social media guidelines, you'll take an important step in navigating this changing media landscape.
 You'll give your employees clear guidance about what kind of online behavior is encouraged and what kind of online behavior is prohibited.
 And by empowering them with this information, your employees can become online ambassadors for your brand and company.

-Download our free template to help create your company's social media management guidelines.
+Download our template to help create your company's social media management guidelines.